Introduction

 As you are writing your essay and moving forward with your application, keep the admission reviewer’s perspective in mind.
 Ask yourself, what kind of application do you think they would like to read?
 Would they rather read an essay that is nonspecific, generic, and clipped?
 Or, would they prefer one that is honest, ambitious, and thought-provoking?

 If you want to appeal to the admissions committee, tell a story with your application.
-Using anecdotes as evidence to your claims will help bring your essays to life; they will leave a more significant impact than simply stating your achievements.
+Using anecdotes as evidence for your claims will help bring your essays to life; they will leave a more significant impact than simply stating your achievements.
 It is best to focus on developing one or two examples in your responses.

 Don’t be afraid to be vulnerable and self-reflective in your essays.
 Highlight how particular experiences changed your perspective or revealed something about yourself that you hadn’t known before.
 Admissions officers prefer that candidates show that they are self-aware and have made moves toward conscious growth.